-Benzene is a known carcinogen, or cancer-causing substance, and has been linked to an increased risk for the disease in humans.
+Benzene products are toxic substances that have been linked to an increased risk for disease in humans.
 Inhaling benzene vapors may cause immediate death, and other exposures to the chemical have been linked to various forms of leukemia, most notably Acute Myelogenous Leukemia (AML) and Myelodysplastic Syndrome (MDS).